 Seems like once a year or so that I feel drawn to reviewing – and hopefully in some manner clarifying – the tenets of valid cognition.
-And so it is, here on the cusp of June, that I embark once again on this journey …
+And so it is that I embark once again on this journey …

 What Is Valid Cognition?